Film Spoilers and

 The next day at work, a colleague mentioned to Gina that he had already seen her leaving work (an unidentified woman with stilettos), and out on the street while in a phone booth, Gina saw herself driving by in a red Jeep Cherokee vehicle resembling her own vehicle.
 She followed the female into the Pembridge House apartment building's underground garage.
 In her flat in the hallway, she saw a picture of the look-alike woman with her father.
 [Early Spoiler: She was in her own apartment.]

-It was hinted that both Stephan and John had been taken over by look-alikes.
+It was hinted - as a red herring - that both Stefan and John had been taken over by look-alikes.
 And then, during a bloody Psycho-like murder scene (occurring after the sound of a mirror breaking), Dan's girlfriend Kate was murdered while showering by her own doppelganger, who thrust her entire fist into her mouth to gag her to death.
-It appeared that the broken mirror during the opening scene's party had unleashed duplicate clones who inhabited the bodies of some of the McVey family members and friends.
-Gina found the dead original of her boyfriend Stephan in the attic of his apartment.
+It was presumed that the broken mirror during the opening scene's party had unleashed duplicate clones who inhabited the bodies of some of the McVey family members and friends.
+Gina found the dead original of her boyfriend Stefan in the attic of his apartment.
 (Dan found mirror fragments on his floor, and stood face-to-face with a cloned Kate.)

 Gina began to fear that her own doppelganger was after her - and then the predictable plot twist was revealed when she retraced her steps back at her Pembridge House apartment.
-There, she found evidence of a struggle, broken fragments of mirrors, and relived the confrontation with her doppelganger (a scene that was not initially shown, and that withheld crucial information).
+There, she found evidence of a struggle: broken fragments of mirrors.
+She relived the confrontation with her doppelganger (a scene that was not initially shown, and that withheld crucial information).
 She saw the suffocated and battered corpse of the original Gina lying on the bathroom floor.
-The surviving Gina was the 'mirror double' who had killed the real Gina when they first met in her own apartment, only to forget about it after the traumatic car accident.
+The surviving Gina was the 'mirror double' who had killed the real Gina when they first met in her own apartment, only to lose her memories after the traumatic car accident.

-An explanatory montage reconstructed and reviewed what had happened to her - signifying that her shattered memory had been restored.
+An explanatory montage reconstructed and reviewed what had happened to her - signifying that her shattered memory was now restored.
 Then, at work in the lab room, she viewed her own X-ray - confirming with a technician that there was another case of "dextrocardia with situs inversus."
-She stood across from her brother Dan, who fled in fear down the hospital hallway when he realized she was a cloned alien with a smirking, bloodshot stare.
+Without any reaction, she took the X-ray and deposited it in the hallway's trashcan.
+There, she stood across from her brother Dan, who fled in fear down the hospital hallway when he realized she was a cloned alien with a smirking, bloodshot stare.
 The last scene was of Gina in harsh sunlight driving with an emotionless blank look.

 The Brown Bunny (2003)

-Daisy Had Died Long Before - The Fellatio Scene With Daisy Was in Bud's Imagination
+Daisy Had Died Long Before - The Fellatio Scene With Daisy Was Only in Bud's Imagination

 This independent arthouse film about a cross-country road trip from narcissistic and vain producer/director/actor/writer Vincent Gallo was critically derided and scorned when originally shown at the Cannes Film Festival.